David Eugene Edwards: Career

+In August 2023, Edwards announced his first album as a solo artist, titled Hyacinth, produced by Chelsea Wolfe backing band musician Ben Chisholm.
+The album was released on September 29, 2023, with the first single "Lionisis" having been released on August 3, alongside a music video.

 Faith

 Edwards remains deeply Christian, and occasionally talks to the press about his faith and its relationship to his music.
 “Religion is kind of a weird word today … you know I grew up in the Church.
 My Grandfather was the preacher of the Church that I went to.
 It was small and he led the music.
 Socially, that was a major part of my life.
 There are a lot of people that grow up in the Church or whatever and they don’t care about it or they don’t follow it.
 Just because your parents believe doesn’t mean you are going to.
 But I have always believed in it, in the Bible, and it’s a huge part of my life, it affects everything I do.
 There is no separation between it and my regular life … you know what I mean … That’s what I sing about," he told Issue.

 When asked by another journalist about his beliefs, Edwards said, "Christ is the gate out of Hell.
 He is the way.
 He is the Son.
 He is the virgin-born one.
 He is the shepherd king.
 He is the son of God.
 All of this is man's imagery that God has entered into.
 This is how he has shown himself to be who he is.
 And this is just because of the fallen state that we are in.
 That's what he has had to do.
 It's as simple as that.
 He shows himself to be other, and his world and his life is other, and it's not going to take place in this reality right here.
 This reality has been given to another.
 The gifts and the callings of God are irrevocable."

 Despite the Christian themes that run through Edwards' music with 16 Horsepower and Wovenhand, he says Christian music communities have never embraced his work—and neither has the secular music world.
 “The Christian community has never liked my music, and the secular world has never accepted it because it has a Christian bent to it.
 So neither camp wants it.
 There’s nothing I can do about it.
 It’s just what I do.
 I’m not gonna try to appease either side.”